Monday, July 31, 2017

 The Gertrude Vanderbilt Whitney murals art theft jeopardizes the historic togetherness, except during Edenhurst's six-panel exhibition since August 2001, of the seven 5.5-foot- (1.68-meter-) high panels.

-In 1912 Gertrude Vanderbilt Whitney commissioned seven wall panels for her Long Island studio from American illustrator and painter Maxfield Parrish; north-looking view from Gertrude Vanderbilt Whitney's studio window, Roslyn, Long Island: Year Book of the Architectural League of New York (1915), Public Domain, via HathiTrust
+In 1912 Gertrude Vanderbilt Whitney commissioned seven wall panels for her Long Island studio from American illustrator and painter Maxfield Parrish; north-looking view from Gertrude Vanderbilt Whitney's studio window, Roslyn, Long Island: Year Book of the Architectural League of New York (1915), Public Domain, Google-digitized, via HathiTrust

 Maxfield Parrish West Panel 3B knows the same 8.5-foot (2.59-meter) width as the other six oils on canvas kept alongside walls interspersed by doors and windows.